Technical

 5. Secure mount to firearm

-Now that your rifle is secure and level, we can finally get to mounting the optic itself – beginning with the scope mount.
+Now that your rifle is leveled and secured, we can finally get to mounting the optic itself – beginning with the scope mount.

-Using the eye relief reference point we found in Step 3, position the mount on the rifle receiver or Picatinny rail section and hand tighten the base clamp bolts.
-If using a cantilever mount, the forward cant should be toward the rifle’s muzzle.
-Then, simultaneously push down on and against the mount in the direction of cant while tightening the bolts with your torque wrench.
+Using the eye relief reference point we found in Step 3, position the mount on the rifle receiver or Picatinny rail section and hand tighten the base clamp screws.
+If using a cantilever mount, the forward cant should be leaning toward the rifle’s muzzle.
+Then, simultaneously push down on and against the mount in the direction of cant while tightening the base screws with your torque wrench.
 This helps engage the mount against the receiver rail.

-Once torqued to spec, confirm there is no movement in the mount.
+Once torqued to spec, confirm there’s no movement in the mount.

-Quick Tip: Tighten the mount’s rear most base clamp bolt first and work your way toward the muzzle.
-Refer to manufacturer specs for proper torque and be careful not to over tighten the bolts to avoid stripping, cross threading, and snapping their heads.
+Quick Tip: Tighten the mount’s rear most base clamp screw first and work your way toward the muzzle.
+Refer to manufacturer specs for proper torque and be careful not to over tighten screws to avoid stripping or breaking screw heads.

 6. Position optic in mount